-- o Breakfast: The candidate plus no more than one Jacksonville University employee up to \$25 total. - Lunch: The candidate plus no more than three Jacksonville University employees up to \$60 total. - o Dinner: The candidate plus no more than four Jacksonville University employees up to \$200.00 total. - Mileage for round trips from Jacksonville University to Jacksonville International Airport (17 miles each way) and Jacksonville University to hotel will be reimbursed at the current rate of .54.5¢ per mile (as set by JU and subject to change) - Up to 1 hour parking at Jacksonville International Airport (self-park only)
+- Meals - Breakfast: The candidate plus no more than one Jacksonville University employee up to \$40 total. - $\circ~$ Lunch: The candidate plus no more than three Jacksonville University employees up to \$80 total. - Dinner: The candidate plus no more than four Jacksonville University employees up to \$250.00 total. - Mileage for round trips from Jacksonville University to Jacksonville International Airport (17 miles each way) and Jacksonville University to hotel will be reimbursed at the current rate of .54.5¢ per mile (as set by JU and subject to change) - Up to 1 hour parking at Jacksonville International Airport (self-park only)